Africa’s Most Elegant Antelope Species

 Most of Africa’s most elegant antelope species prefer safety in numbers, but where and how they graze is different.

 So if you don’t know a kudu from a gerenuk then this article is for you.
 It shows you some of the fabulous antelope that can be spotted on an African safari.

-The kudu is the world’s third largest antelope species (behind the eland and bongo), reaching up to 1,6 m at shoulder height and weighing as much as 315 kg for the biggest bulls (190-270 kg is more common).
+The kudu is the world’s third largest antelope species behind the eland and bongo.
+Reaching up to 1,6 m at shoulder height, it weighs as much as 315 kg for the biggest bulls (though 190-270 kg is more common).
 It is by far one of the antelopes I admire the most, and is always a delight to watch in the wild.

 These rather shy browsers are found in well-bushed regions and hills, and can remain motionless for long periods of time when feeling threatened.
 Kudu bulls have highly recognizable long, spiral horns (as portrayed above).
 As with most antelope species, females are hornless and relatively smaller in size.

-One way to differentiate the two (other than sizewise), is to observe the number of white stripes on the side of the body.
+Other than sizewise, one way to differentiate the two is to observe the number of white stripes on the side of the body.
 While the lesser kudu can have up to 14 stripes, the greater kudu barely has 6 or 7.